tnichols217/notes-old/APLang/Research Paper/Paper.md

 **Conclusion**

 Modularity can mean a few things to different people.
-But with many
+But with many reasons, modularity